WinterAxis/ESV-MD-Bible/The_Bible_esv/27_Daniel/Dan_10.md

 Then he said, "Do you know why I have come to you?
 But now I will return to fight against the prince of Persia; and when I go out, behold, the prince of Greece will come.

 ###### 21
-But I will tell you what is inscribed in the book of truth: there is none who contends by my side against these except Michael, your prince. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But I will tell you what is inscribed in the book of truth: there is none who contends by my side against these except Michael, your prince.

 ***